-How putting the customer first increases demand for new drugs and creates a competitive advantage for pharmaceutical companies.
+How putting the customer first drives prescribing demand and creates competitive advantage for pharmaceutical companies.

 A global team at a leading ophthalmology pharmaceutical firm was gearing up to launch their drug as the new standard of care for a pernicious type of vision loss.
 Their clinical trial was going well, key opinion leaders were lined up to endorse the drug and preparations for launch were under way.

 So when we told a roomful of their marketing and medical affairs staff they should position the drug as a complement (rather than replacement) for the current standard of care, their jaws dropped.

 This was a classic example of what we see frequently at pharmaceutical companies — they focus on their product, not the customer, when developing positioning strategy.
 This is understandable—pharmaceutical companies invest an incredible amount of money in product development, technology acquisition and clinical research.
 And they believe in their products.
 But promoting the primary end point from a clinical study does not necessarily maximize prescribing demand for a new drug — which, after all, is the ultimate business goal.

 In the example of the ophthalmology drug, the FDA mandated a clinical design testing the drug as mono-therapy.
 So the organization had a strong internal belief that this was how the drug should be promoted.
 But we soon found out that their own customer data—sitting right in front of their eyes—proved this was not the case.

 Our first step in working with this ophthalmology firm was to conduct a comprehensive review of all existing market research, internal strategy documents and, sometimes, opinions of key internal stakeholders (we call this a MetAnalysis™).
 As we conducted our review, one thing became clear: ophthalmologists were not going to replace the current standard of care with this new drug.
 In fact, prior research conducted by another research firm showed that positioning the drug as first-line treatment reduced prescribing demand by almost 50%!